Richard Gehman: Personal

 Gehman was descended from the Christian Gehman who arrived in what is now Pennsylvania in 1653.
 Gehman was the oldest of the four boys born to Martin Gehman, who fought in World War I, and Nellie Boyd.
 Gehman married five times.
-His third wife was Academy Award-winning actress Estelle Parsons, from 1953 to 1958.
+His third wife, to whom he was married from 1953 to 1958, was Academy Award-winning actress Estelle Parsons.
 His fourth wife, Betsy Holland Gehman (d.
 2016) a writer, was best known as the author of Twins: Twice the Trouble, Twice the Fun.
 His fifth wife, Marianne, was his high school sweetheart.